 Children and teenagers are usually encouraged to go to sleep early before 11 P.M. for the highest amount of growth hormone secreted during midnight.
 Now we have one more reason to cultivate good sleep habits: a sound night sleep is also an important key to healthy bone growth.

 2. Unhealthy diet

 Height growth supplements cannot replace balanced, nutritious meals daily.
-Regardless of how many nutrients you get from supplements, it cannot compensate for negative impacts on bone growth caused by an excessive consumption of unhealthy foods and drinks.
+Regardless of how many nutrients you get from supplements, they cannot compensate for negative impacts on bone growth caused by excessive consumption of unhealthy foods and drinks.

 Unhealthy eating habits might stunt your bone growth.

 Alcohol and salty foods are catalysts for calcium flushing.
 In addition to that, alcohol inhibits the synthesis of vitamin D, which is an essential element for calcium absorption and bone growth.
 People with alcoholism often have hormonal deficiencies due to higher levels of cortisol; for example, reduced testosterone levels in males are linked to lower activity of bone-forming cells.

 Some studies show that caffeine consumption may lead to negative effects on calcium metabolism.
 A large intake of caffeine increases calcium loss in the urine, and thus reduces calcium absorption in the body.
 Gradually, having less calcium available will cause bone loss and, of course, hamper bone growth.

 This explains why people should avoid getting too much alcohol, coffee and sodium-rich foods, like junk foods, if they want to make the best of their height growth supplements.
 Having foods rich in proteins, vitamin K, vitamin C, vitamin D and calcium, both animal-derived and plant-based, will ensure the optimal nutrition for bone growth alongside taking a height growth supplement.